top of page

 “All.”

-“You need someone to review your tavern with influence on the Isle of the Eye that warriors will listen to.”
+“You need someone to review your tavern.
+Someone on the Isle of the Eye with influence.
+Someone Lord Protectors will listen to.”

 “Really?
-I said someone who would be willing to give you a review,” My-re snapped.
-She flipped a few pages of the newsletter she was carrying and pointed.
-“Galen Shanmarrik the arena’s spy reporter.
+I said someone who would be willing to give you a review,” My‑re explained.
+She flipped a few pages of the newsletter she carried and pointed.
+“Galen Shanmarrik, the arena’s spy reporter.
 I know Lord Garlor, the governor of Valamantis and patriarch of Clan Shanmarrik.
-I’m sure they are related and if I dropped his name, he might mention it next turn.”
+I’m sure they are related, and if I dropped his name, he might mention it next turn.”

-My-re interrupted him.
+My‑re interrupted him.
 “Ease up.
-You’re putting it on a little thick.
 We’re just looking for a little nod in the newsletter.”

 “You need a gimmick.”